openstack/keystone/README.md

 TESTING
 -------

-Testing is kinda manual right now...and based on SOAP UI.
 After starting identity.py a keystone.db sql-lite database should be created.

 To test setup the test database: